 #27.
 Bold Lipstick + Barely There Skin

-Similar to the ‘bold eye and naked skin’ look that was oh-so-prominent this season, many designers decided to replicate the spirit of that look with the lips instead.
+Similar to the ‘bold eye and naked skin’ look that was oh-so-prominent this season, many designers decided to replicate the spirit of that look with the fall lipstick colors instead.
 Barely there skin gives the illusion of healthy and luminous texture and lends you an easygoing allure.

 Bold lips are sassy and playful and serve as a striking contrast to the bare and dewy skin.
 Bold lips are confident and unflinchingly feminine.
 The bright and pigmented glow of the lips plays lusciously against your refreshed skin.